ApplicationExperienceEdge 1.0.0

 Buffers

 The Buffer Object is available in the Function Node.
-The Buffer class is specifically designed to handle and work with raw binary data.
+The Buffer class is specifically designed to process raw or binary data.

-For example, for a hex string on the payload that represents the float 3.14159 at data.hex, it can be converted back to the float using the following function:
+For example, if your payload contains a hex-encoded string that represents the float 3.14159, it can be converted back to the float using the following code:

 var hex = payload.data.hex;